Elpis Academy

 Elpis Global Education Inc. is a company that operates Elpis Academy (a learning centre) and Elpis College (a private high school).

 Elpis College

 Elpis College is an accredited private school in the Province of Ontario since 2007 and offers credit courses based on the Ontario Ministry of Education curriculum.
-The school has two campuses: Missisauga Campus (BSID #881900) and North York Campus (BSID #884452).
+The school has two campuses: Mississauga Campus (BSID #881900) and North York Campus (BSID #884452).